Top Seven Tips to Reduce Interference in 5 GHz PTMP Networks!

 If you are limited to using traditional unlicensed bands, try U-NII-2.
 Consumer Wi-Fi equipment generally operates in the lower (U-NII-1) and upper (U-NII-3) portions of the 5 GHz band.
 Unlike many competitive products, Mimosa radios are also certified across all of the mid-band U-NII-2 channels, which are usually less congested and a good option.
-Login to the Mimosa Design Tools and take advantage of our robust spectrum analyzer to see what works best for your network.

 2. Narrow the Channel Bandwidth to Avoid High Packet Error Rates